aspectran/aspectran.github.io/_pages/en/docs/architecture/activity-environment.md

 </bean>
 ```

-When running the application, if you provide a JVM option like `-Daspectran.profiles.active=prod`, `EnvironmentProfiles` detects this, activates the `prod` profile, and only the MySQL datasource bean is registered in the `ActivityContext`.
+When running the application, if you provide a JVM option like `-Daspectran.profiles.active=prod`, `EnvironmentProfiles` detects this, activates the `prod` profile, and applies only the MySQL datasource properties.

 ## 3. Property Management